• Get Foto Tidy

 Keep your phone steady / stabilize

-HDR helps balance bright skies and dark foregrounds.
-Use it when the lighting is extreme.
+HDR is an essential technique in mobile camera techniques as it helps balance bright skies and dark foregrounds.
+Photography tips suggest using it when the lighting is extreme for optimal results, enhancing your photo organization.

 Keep your phone steady / stabilize